 a-h) Same as I

-i) In order to run in the competition the submitted films needs to be European (team from, made in or money from Europe).
+i) In order to run in the mélies competition where we are searching the best German production the submitted films needs to be German (team from, made in or money from Germany).

-j) In case the film is not European at all, it is not allowed to be part of the Melies-competition.
+j) In case the film is not German at all, it is not allowed to be part of the Melies-competition.
 But it can be selected anyway.

-k) Non European shorts will run out of competition labeled as international Highlights.
+k) Non German shorts will run out of competition labeled as international Highlights.

 III.
 THE SELECTION PROCESS